 Mary Chase Comstock began writing Regency Romances in 1990 and currently teaches writing in Portland, Oregon where she lives with her Scottish Terrier, Irish Wolfhound, and Brazilian husband.
 In addition to writing Regencies, she writes a blog (Nulla Die Sine Linea –http://nulla-mary.blogspot.com), paints, and ponders big ideas.
 She is not athletic.

-Martha Conway’s latest historical novel, The Underground River, will be released in June 2017 from Simon & Schuster.
+Martha Conway’s latest historical novel, The Underground River, is a June 2017 release from Simon & Schuster.
 Her previous novels include Thieving Forest (winner of the North American Book Award for Best Historical Fiction), Sugarland, and 12 Bliss Street (nominated for an Edgar Award).
 She is an instructor of creative writing at Stanford University’s Continuing Studies Program and UC Berkeley Extension.
 Her short fiction has been published in The Iowa Review, The Carolina Quarterly, Massachusetts Review, Folio, Epoch, and other journals.
 The sixth of seven daughters, Martha was born in Ohio and now lives in San Francisco.

 J. James Cotter, PhD, is an associate professor at Virginia Commonwealth University who studies the topic of gerontology and ageism, and teaches on the topics of underrepresented minorities in the success of aging well.
 He has a Master’s Degree in History and studied the experience of American writers in Hollywood.
 He currently writes historical fiction.
 He is the author of the science fiction novel, The Bridge over the Bering Strait.